SuperOfficeDocs/superoffice-docs/docs/database/whats-new/changes-in-7/datetime.md

 # so.client:                    # online, web, win, pocket, or mobile
 ---

-# DateTime - new from Seven
+# DateTime - new from SuperOffice v.7

-Up to Seven we stored date as an integer, 1-1-1970 + n seconds, giving us the "end of the world" in 19.1.2038 at 03:14:07.
+Up to version 7, we stored date as an integer, 1-1-1970 + n seconds, giving us the "end of the world" in 19.1.2038 at 03:14:07.

 Now use the built-in datetime datatype in the database which makes things a lot more legible, and makes it possible to search for things like dateparts (year).
 NetServer has new low-level functions to do this, not yet used in our own code.
 One problem: How do you say "unknown" without saying "NULL"?